CasimirKaPazi/tikap/Grammar.md

 7. The vowels /ɨ ɐ/ get lowered to [ə ä] after /k/.
 8. The vowels /ɨ ɐ/ get rounded after /p/ (depending on speakers preference).

+Because of the wide free variation possible the language is often slurred and spoken with so little effort, that to an untrained listener it might not sound like a complex system of communication at all.

 Orthography
 ===========

 Romanized orthography has two forms which differ in the way consonants are written.
-Vowels are always < a i >.
+Vowels are < a i > usually.
 If stress deviates from the predictable pattern it is marked with an accent on the first vowel of the syllable < á í >.

 In it's basic form consonants are written as they are /p t k/ always as < p t k >.
 The basic form is always used when talking about unaltered roots. e.g. "tikap"

 The alternate form marks allophones.
 Voiceless [ɸ ʃ~s x] as < f s x > and voiced [β ɾ ɣ] as < v d g >.
 This is used in normal writing to differentiate words more easily. e.g. "tigaf"
+Vowels are < o u > after /p/ and < a e > after /k/.

 Example:
-tikap atki tipai
+tikap atki tipái
-tigaf aski tivai
+tigaf aske tivóu
-[tɨɣäɸ ɐskə tɨβai]
+[tɨɣäɸ ɐskə tɨβ'ɞʉ]

 Grammar
 -------